What is the Water Resources Management Plan?

 We were pleased to receive comments on our draft WRMP from 22 different stakeholders.
 We have reviewed each of these comments and, where appropriate, we have used the feedback to update and improve our plan.
 While we have made some changes to our plan for publication in our final WRMP, we are confident that these do not materially alter the recommendations made in our draft WRMP.

-We have produced a Statement of Response document which includes:
+In September 2018 we published a Statement of Response document which includes:

 - A summary of the key messages we received from stakeholders